koenberkhout/Magento-Skip-Checkout-Login-Step-1/README.md

 # Magento-Skip-Checkout-Login-Step-1
 By using the Skip Checkout Login extension you can skip the confusing first checkout step where customers have to choose between login, checkout or register.
+Removing step 1 will probably increase your conversion rates :)

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)